Bug report #4604

 Meanwhile, I have resolved the first "undesirable interaction" listed in update 8 with the patch attached to issue #4734, which does not touch WFS code.

-#12 Updated by Jeremy Palmer almost 8 years ago
+#12 Updated by Jeremy Palmer over 9 years ago

 I Just came across this now.
 Very interesting indeed.
 This work is quite funny because I was just talking to colleagues before Xmas about options for improving the WFS provider, including the possibility of using a spatialite cache!